morten-krogh/cgen/README.md

 struct customer customers[10000];
 struct product products[50000];
 ```
+The problem is that there is no natural choice of the size of the array.
-This approach is bad because the program either wastes memory or must exit at some point.
+The program either wastes memory or crashes at some point.

-### Second approach
+### Malloc/realloc in user code

 A second approach is to litter the code with malloc/realloc logic